WindyYam/gemini_voice_companion/README.md

 - **Trigger Mode**: Disable free talk mode by saying "Turn off free talk mode".
 Then use:
   - Tab key or media play/pause key to start speaking
   - Press the same key again to stop and get a response
-- **Photo Stream Mode**: By normal, you only upload photo if you ask the AI to take a photo.
+- **Vision Mode**: By normal, you only upload photo if you ask the AI to take a photo.
 If you ask Gemini to turn this mode on, every single of your request will be attached with a photo from your camera, captured at the very beginning of your voice, to provide a vision-like experience.
 Use it wisely, as photos take siginificant amount of tokens and time for AI to process.
+You can ask the AI to switch to screenshot instead of camrea, which works very well with Discord video chat (you are the one to video chat with the AI).
 - **Sleep Mode**: Tell the companion to go to sleep, it will not react to any voice activity.
 Only work in Free Talk mode.
 To wake it up again, use a phrase which contains its name.
 As usual, longer phrase have better recognition.

 ### Activating your voice